aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

     The Netherlands,Rotterdam,51.9199691,4.479974323
     Belgium,Antwerpen,51.22037355,4.415017048

 Note that the first line in the CSV differs from the other rows; it contains the header with the names of the columns.
-These names will correspond to the value of the ``name`` attribute in the mappingfile.
+These names will correspond to the value of the ``name`` attribute in the mapping file.
 Let's assume this file is saved in a folder 'data' and called 'data.csv'.

-The related mappingfile, in which the repetitive structure of multiple rows and their multiple named column leaf-nodes are being bound to ``country`` and ``city``, or to multi-dimensional identifiers over these two indices, would look like this:
+The related mapping file, in which the repetitive structure of multiple rows and their multiple named column leaf-nodes are being bound to ``country`` and ``city``, or to multi-dimensional identifiers over these two indices, would look like this:

 .. code-block:: xml